 The minimum dosage of viable bacteria needed in a dairy medium is 108 CFU/dose.
 Medicinal, or therapeutic yoghurts contain >106 CFU per mL; thus a 100g serve (~1/2 cup) will provide sufficient probiotic bacteria for therapeutic effects.

 Unfortunately, many commercially available so-called “acidophilus” and/or “bifidus” yoghurts fail to meet this minimum level.
-Only yoghurt brands that are guaranteed to contain this level of viable bacteria, those that have done so in independent market-basket surveys, or those the have clinical trials demonstrating efficacy should be relied upon for therapeutic purposes.
+Only yoghurt brands that are guaranteed to contain this level of viable bacteria, those that have done so in independent market-basket surveys, or those that have clinical trials demonstrating efficacy should be relied upon for therapeutic purposes.
 A serve of yoghurt containing less than 108 CFU of each probiotic strain is unlikely to have any medicinal effects beyond its inherent nutritional content.

 1. Shornikova, A.V., et al., Bacteriotherapy with Lactobacillus reuteri in rotavirus gastroenteritis.
 Pediatr Infect Dis, 1997.
 16: p.
 1103-1107.